 IMPACT worked with 360 overweight and obese middle school students and one corresponding parent or guardian over a three-year period.
 Nearly 50% of students moved at least once during the three years of the study, and 10% moved more than once.
 However, the IMPACT study ended with a remarkable 92% retention rate.

 Body mass index (BMI) was the primary outcome of the IMPACT study.
 Through rigorous protocols, participants’ heights and weights, along with several other measures, were measured annually.
-At the end of the study, researchers found no significant difference in participants' BMI between the three intervention groups and 65% of the IMPACT participants had a BMI in the 95th percentile or above.
+At the end of the study, researchers found no significant difference in participants' BMI over the three year period between the three intervention groups.
 Moreover, none of the four COPTR sites showed intervention effects on the BMI of their participants.

 There were some positive results.
 Approximately 13% of children participating became normal weight over the course of the three years.
 Looking at the school intervention specifically, while students who participated in WRTC had no change in BMI compared to those who did not participate in WRTC, participants that completed more training showed a decrease in systolic blood pressure.